Log: Cycles

 But I know exactly how we got here.
 I did the bookings myself.
 All it took was a flight, too many trains to count, a few border crossings, a Swedish Christmas, a night in Germany, Paris.

 And yet, returning to Comma Directory after two months of travels, holidays, and the flu (again), it feels as if I had just stepped away from my computer for a moment.
-Pistacho has gone to fetch a big stick, I have wrapped myself in a shawl, the water is boiling in the kitchen in Paramytha.
+Pistacho has run off, wagging his tail, to fetch a big stick, I have wrapped myself in a shawl, the water is boiling in a kitchen in Paramytha.
 And suddenly, I am in France and the grey day is quietly coming to an end behind the bare black branches of the forest.
 And then, it is as if Cyprus, Limassol, Paramytha had all just been part of some faraway dream.

 - Andrea